 - Brick Joke: The zoo guard who flies away in the opening later flies into the director's window, and even later he is seen sleeping with an anchor chained to his leg, as to prevent flying away again.

 - The Cameo: Captain Vrungel makes two appearances, first buying airplane tickets and then going through customs at the airport.
 The reason is that Aleksandr Tatarskiy worked on the Adventures of Captain Vrungel as well as Investigation Held by Kolobki.

-- Catch Phrase: Numerous, most famously "Analogously." and "I don't understand a thing!".
+- Catch Phrase: Numerous, most famously "Ditto." and "I don't understand a thing!".

 - The Comically Serious: Chief lapses into it sometimes by virtue of being a calm, stoic investigator in a zany cartoonish world.

 - Egomaniac Hunter: Karbofos, sort of.
 He is an animal trader, not a hunter, so he has to capture his game alive - but he's most definitely a bastard about it.

 - Endangered Species: A made-up one - rare striped elephant - is the reason for the plot happening.

 - Family-Friendly Firearms: Chief's pistol shoots suction cup darts, sometimes with a wire attached, and Karbofos' gun also shoots suction cup darts that deploy baloons to lift the target up into the air.

 - Four-Fingered Hands